nicelion/maze/README.md

 The objective of the game is to complete the maze in the quickest amount of time, while collecting as many coins as possible.

+## Switches

+Some coins may appear to be behind walls.
+To fix this, you first must find the switch, switch it, and then you can retrieve your coin.

 ### High Scores

 High scores can be found under the 'High Scores' section on the start screen.